KareemAdams/HabitTracker-App/README.md

 🧾 Acknowledgments

-	•	Inspiration from productivity apps like Todoist and Habitica.
 	•	Icons by FontAwesome.
-	•	Data visualization by Chart.js.
+	•	Data visualization by Matplotlib.

 📬 Feedback & Support